 There’s nothing more frustrating than taking too long on a video project.
 In the video world, time is money and every extra second wasted on a video project is money lost.
-In the following post we’re going to take a look at a few different ways to speed up your editing speeds.
+In the following post we’re going to take a look at a few different ways to power up your editing speeds.

 1. Learn the Shortcuts